Doctorbal/zabbix-postgres-partitioning/README.md

 pg_restore -v -Fd -j 4 -d zabbix sql_dump-LARGE_TABLES-TRENDS-INSERTS-for-restore
 ```

-In my case I was importing about 49 mio records.
+In my case I was importing about 49 million records.
 It will finish with some error reports but you can ignore those, as majority of the data will be inserted and only duplicates will fail.

 Turn on the fsync in `/etc/postgresql/11/main/postgresql.conf`, or just delete this extra line as on is default so you are on the safe side once again.